chenhsong/chenhsong.github.io/iChen/doc/archive_database_guide.md

 Introduction
 ------------

+iChen® System 4 comes standard with **Chen Hsong Cloud** storage capabilities, allowing all data to be seamlessly uploaded to the cloud with no additional requirement other than a connection to the Internet itself (and an storage account ID from Chen Hsong, of course).
+A full *Analytics* suite of reports and historical data retrieval download options stands ready to work with data stored in the **Chen Hsong Cloud**.

-The iChen® Server 4.1 does not provide any data storage out-of-the-box.
+Out-of-the-box iChen® Server 4 does not provide any data storage facilities other than **Chen Hsong Cloud**.
-Users need to employ their own storage mechanism for data archival purposes.
-Data is usually obtained via either an Open Protocol™ or OPC UA connection.

 This design offers tremendous benefits.
-Not only does it obey the principle of [*Separation of Concerns (SoC)*](https://en.wikipedia.org/wiki/Separation_of_concerns), it helps keep the CPU, memory and hard-disk footprints of the server minimal, allowing it to run on a diverse range of hardware, such as head-less, fan-less mini-PC's with tiny form factor, small solid-state flash storage, weak CPU's and as low as 1GB of RAM.
+Not only does it obey the principle of
+[*Separation of Concerns (SoC)*](https://en.wikipedia.org/wiki/Separation_of_concerns), it helps keep the CPU, memory and hard-disk footprints of the server minimal, allowing it to run on a diverse range of hardware, such as head-less, fan-less mini-PC's with tiny form factor, small solid-state flash storage, weak CPU's and as low as 1GB of RAM.
 Such a device can practically be deployed *anywhere* with ease.

-Another benefit of this separation of concerns is the (future) ability of the server to run on non-Microsoft Windows® operating systems, e.g. Linux.

-In addition, the iChen® System 4.1 comes standard with **Chen Hsong Cloud** storage capabilities, allowing all data to be seamlessly uploaded to the cloud with no additional requirement other than a connection to the Internet itself (and an storage account ID from Chen Hsong, of course).
-A full *Analytics* suite of reports and historical data retrieval download options stands ready to work with data stored in the **Chen Hsong Cloud**.
+Typically, users  employ their own storage mechanism for data archival purposes.
+Data is obtained via an Open Protocol™ or OPC UA connection to the iChen® Server 4 instance.

 Still, there are times that enterprise-local data storage is desired, especially where the enterprise already operates in-house database servers or private cloud storage facilities.
-The iChen® Server 4.1 installation program automatically handles the configuration, asking only a few information pieces such as the server name, user name and password etc.
+The iChen® Server 4 installation program automatically handles the configuration, asking only a few information pieces such as the server name, user name and password etc.